AbirAbbas/youtube-automation/README.md

 - **Frontend**: Next.js 15 with React 19 and TypeScript
 - **Styling**: Tailwind CSS with dark mode support
-- **AI Models**: OpenAI GPT-4 for idea generation, GPT-3.5-turbo for scripts
+- **AI Models**: OpenAI GPT-4o for idea generation and script generation
 - **Web Search**: Tavily AI for real-time information retrieval
 - **Audio**:
-  - **Local**: Coqui TTS (XTTS-v2) for RTX 4090 inference
+  - **Local**: Kokoro TTS (82M parameter ultra-fast model) with Coqui TTS fallback
   - **Cloud**: ElevenLabs for cloud-based synthesis
 - **Video**: Pexels API for stock footage, FFmpeg for processing

 ## 💡 Performance Tips

-### For RTX 4090 Users:
+### For All Users:
-- Use Local TTS for unlimited, free generation
+- Use Local TTS (Kokoro) for unlimited, free generation
-- Enable DeepSpeed for optimal GPU utilization
+- Ultra-fast inference on any hardware (CPU or GPU)
+- For RTX 4090 users: Even faster processing with GPU acceleration
 - Upload high-quality voice samples for better cloning results
 - Consider using shorter text segments for faster processing